PyTorch (GPU)¶

 --time=00:30:00 --pty /bin/bash

-Once the interactive session is started, we need to access the CUDA library and run the test Python script that calls PyTorch:
+Once the interactive session is successfully started, we need to expose the CUDA library installation to the environment and run the test Python script that calls the GPU-accelerated PyTorch (copy and paste the commands shown below into the interactive session):

 ============================================================